Fah Lo Suee: History

-The character of Fah lo Suee was created in 1917 by Sax Rohmer as the Lady of the Si-Fan in the novel The Hand of Fu-Manchu (original UK title: The Si-Fan Mysteries).
-In the novel Daughter of Fu Manchu (1931), she is called Fah lo Suee, a nickname meaning "Sweet Perfume".
+The character of Fah Lo Suee was created in 1917 by Sax Rohmer as the Lady of the Si-Fan in the novel The Hand of Fu-Manchu (original UK title: The Si-Fan Mysteries).
+In the novel Daughter of Fu Manchu (1931), she is called Fah Lo Suee, a nickname meaning "Sweet Perfume".
 Fah Lo Suee, is a devious mastermind in her own right, frequently plotting to usurp her father's position in the Si-Fan and aiding his enemies both within and outside the organization.
 Her real name is unknown; Fah Lo Suee was a childhood term of endearment.
 She is introduced anonymously while still a teenager in the third book in the series and plays a larger role in several of the titles of the 1930s and 1940s.
 She is known for a time as Koreani after being brainwashed by her father, but her memory is later restored.
 Like her father, she takes on false identities, among them Madame Ingomar, Queen Mamaloi and Mrs van Roorden.
 She falls in love with her father's rival, Denis Nayland Smith.
-In cinema, the character was often played by Caucasian actresses such as Myrna Loy and Gloria Franklin using the yellowface feature, as was the case with Fu Manchu himself and Charlie Chan, two Asian actresses played Fu Manchu's daughter, but with different names: Anna May Wong was Princess Ling Moy in Daughter of the Dragon (1931) and Tsai Chin was Lin Tang in the five films: The Face of Fu Manchu (1965, The Brides of Fu Manchu (1966).
+In cinema, the character was often played by Caucasian actresses such as Myrna Loy and Gloria Franklin using the yellowface feature, as was the case with Fu Manchu himself and Charlie Chan, but two Asian actresses played Fu Manchu's daughter, but with different names: Anna May Wong was Princess Ling Moy in Daughter of the Dragon (1931) and Tsai Chin was Lin Tang in the five films: The Face of Fu Manchu (1965), The Brides of Fu Manchu (1966).
 The Vengeance of Fu Manchu (1967), The Blood of Fu Manchu (1968) and The Castle of Fu Manchu (1969).